akilesh1706/Qvision-Docs/source/index.rst

 Click **"Continue Mirroring"** to proceed to the **Mirroring Session Configuration** section.

+**Note:** If you want to connect to the EC2 via SSH, copy the IP address and use it.
+For the attached picture, the IP is 13.213.66.100.

 .. image:: _static/SelectingEC2_BeforeMirroring_6.jpeg
    :alt: Qvision Get Started
    :width: 600px